wsh-auto/mcp-client-cli/README.md

-# LLM CLI client
+# MCP CLI client

-A simple CLI to run LLM prompt and implement MCP client.
+A simple CLI program to run LLM prompt and implement [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) client.

-This repository provides a bridge between Model Context Protocol (MCP) tools and LangChain, allowing you to use MCP-compatible tools with LangChain agents.
+You can use any [MCP-compatible servers](https://github.com/punkpeye/awesome-mcp-servers) from the convenience of your terminal.

+This act as alternative client beside Claude Desktop.
+Additionally you can use any LLM provider like OpenAI, Groq, or local LLM model via [llama](https://github.com/ggerganov/llama.cpp).

 ## Usage